 Phase 1 – Emergency Response

-We’ll inspect the damage site with a meticulous eye and assess the severity of damage.
+We’ll inspect the damage site with a meticulous eye and assess the severity of the damage.
 Once we’ve gathered the details of your property damage, we’ll design a plan to execute the most efficient recovery process.

 Phase 2 – Water Removal and Drying